christian-brindley/myca/README.md

 - `truststore` a PKCS12 file containing the root CA certificate
 - `truststore.pin` the password for truststore

+The issuing CA certificate is written to `issuing/cacerts/cert.pem`.

 ## Issuing certificates

 Run the `mkcert` script to issue a new end entity certificate, specifying the value to use for the commonName field.
 This version creates a server certificate, with extended key usage for client and server authentication.
 E.g.